-The next step was to compare the proposed algorithm with other approaches on synthetic 2D data and data sets from UCI.
-In this case, we used 512 random Fourier features.
-As the base density $q_0$ , we used a mixture of Gaussians.
-As in the previous example, a relatively small sample size was used.
-Our models were trained for 60 iterations using an Adam optimizer with a 0.1 learning rate and 512 features were also used.
+The next step is to compare the proposed algorithm to other approaches on synthetic 2D data and datassets from UCI.
+In this case we used 512 Random Fourier Features.
+As the base density $q_0$ we used mixture of Gaussians.
+As in the previous example a relatively small sample size was used.
+Our models were trained for 60 iterations using Adam optimizer with 0.1 learning rate, 512 features were used.

-For cosine data, the form of distribution estimated via DSM-RFF was much closer to the real one.
-However, for the mixture of uniforms, it failed to correctly estimate the weights of the components.
-In both of these densities, we observed the model misspecification in the case of SM-RFF because all other 2D densities had full space support.
-For the rest of the distributions, there was no significant visual difference.
+For cosine data the form of distribution estimated via DSM RFF is much closer to the real one.
+However, for the mixture of uniforms it fails to correctly estimate weights of the components.
+In both of this densities, we observe model misspecification in the case of SM RFF because all other 2D densities have full space support.
+For the rest distributions there is no significant visual difference.